f5/otel-weaver/README.md

 tool incorporates a template engine that facilitates Client SDK/API generation across various programming languages.
 In the future, we plan to integrate a WASM plugin system, allowing the community to enhance the platform.
-This would pave the way for features like enterprise data catalog integration, documentation generation, dashboard creation, and more.
+This would pave the way for features like enterprise data catalog integration, privacy policy enforcement, documentation generation, dashboard creation, and more.

 Below is a diagram detailing the primary components of the OTel Weaver tool.